coderefinery/reproducible-research/_episodes/04-dependencies.md

 keypoints:
   - Capturing software dependencies is a must for reproducibility.
   - Files like `requirements.txt`, `environment.yml`, `Pipenv`, ..., should be part of the source repository.
+  - Be skeptical when you see dependency lists without versions.
 ---

 ## Dependencies